gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 ## Observable

-In case you're not familiar, I want to quickly introduce <a href="https://observablehq.com" target="_blank">Observable</a>, a platform for writing JavaScript notebooks, made by <a href="https://bost.ocks.org/mike" target="_blank">Mike Bostock</a>.
+In case you're not familiar with it, I want to quickly introduce <a href="https://observablehq.com" target="_blank">Observable</a>, a platform for writing JavaScript notebooks, made by <a href="https://bost.ocks.org/mike" target="_blank">Mike Bostock</a>.
 You may be familiar with the data visualization library <a href="https://d3js.org" target="_blank">D3.js</a>, which he also created.

 Observable's key innovation is bringing reactivity to notebooks -- execution of one cell can trigger execution of others.
 In Observable, each cell registers a variable that other cells can depend on.
 When a cell executes, the output of that cell automatically propagates to all cells that depend on it, keeping all connected cells in sync.